-Each student and his or her parent(s)/guardian(s) must sign the Authorizationfor Electronic Network Access before being granted unsupervised use.
+Each student and his or her parent(s)/guardian(s) must sign the Authorization for Electronic Network Access before being granted unsupervised use.
+Each staff member must sign the Authorization for Access to the District's Electronic Networks as a condition for using the District's electronic network.